Shopping on the internet and having goods and groceries delivered to your door can be a practical solution for many people with sight loss.

 Even if you're dealing with a legitimate merchant, you're at risk if your computer is infected, so make sure that your computer is secure.
 Keep your operating system and browsers updated and use a good and up-to-date internet security programme.

-Access technology, also known as assistive technology, is designed to help enable blind or partially sighted to use technology effectively.
-There is a wide range of access technology available to help when shopping on the internet, including modifications to your computer setup, specialist hardware and assistive software packages.
+Assistive technology is designed to help enable blind or partially sighted people to use technology effectively.
+There is a wide range of assistive technology available to help with using the internet, including in-built options in laptops, tables and smartphones, specialist hardware and assistive software packages.
 Visit our technology section for more information.

 Your rights as an internet shopper